 This holds for lobby signs since they are the first thing someone sees upon arriving at your premises.

 Whether you run a publishing company or a patisserie, a lobby sign is a must for making a long-lasting first impression on your visitors.
 It is an indirect way of portraying the quality and the ethos of your business.

 Some companies understand this better than others, and today, we’ll show you some of the best examples from all over.
 These are featured because they understood the importance of having a lobby sign and other insignia in the premises as well as outside.

 We’ve featured a wide variety of signs to show which kinds of signs work best, and where they work best.
 So, let’s get started, shall we?

 Boeing| A Case Study in Metallic 3D Lettering

-An acrylic lettering would not have created the same effect, though it would work well for businesses which deal with services and not tangible products.
-If your business is more tactile in nature, a custom channel letter sign is the way to go.
-However, this doesn’t work for 3D letters which need to be lit or are positioned outdoors – acrylic is the only option there.
+Acrylic lettering would not have created the same effect, though it would work well for businesses that deal with services and not tangible products.
+If your business is more tactile, a custom channel letter sign is the way to go.
+However, this doesn’t work for 3D letters that need to be lit or are positioned outdoors – acrylic is the only option there.

 Liftique| Acrylic Standoff Signs

 Acrylic shines, quite literally, when put to its best use.
 Specifically, acrylic standoff signs with lettering and designing done in your material of choice give off a sense of lightness, but with considerable depth as well – if required.
 A great example of this is Liftique, who have used their acrylic standoff sign to great use.